Daerk-z/KiwiBlack/README.md

 ## Installation

+- Go and download the latest release [here](https://github.com/Daerk-z/KiwiBlack/releases/tag/1.0.0)
-- Download the .jar file
+- Download the `.jar` file
-- Put the .jar file in the plugin folder of your server
+- Put the `.jar` file in the plugin folder of your server
 - Restart your server to enable the plugin

 ## Configuration